Joshfairhead/Obsidian/Omnicient/Monad Saplings/Environmental Stewardship.md

 - Does the credit matter when philantropy is the market?
 - Who is the market?
 Where will it be?
 	- Cobenefits in the EU
+- How to make a market?
+How to market?
+	- Fibershed being a good source of inspiration

 #### Questions
 - Howard: Has there been work to date in using the water retention capacity of amended soil as a proxy for tilth and a measure of the social value of watershed management?